Analysis | Trump’s biggest remaining challenge — if he’s up to it

 First, the encouraging part: While the Pew poll in September showed only about half of Americans said they would like get the vaccine, today that number has risen to 6 in 10.
 That’s still down from April, when 73 percent said they were likely to get it, but it’s an improvement.

 Driving the increase appears to be the reality of the coronavirus situation.
 While 59 percent of Americans in June said the worst of the coronavirus was yet to come, that number is now 71 percent.
-The current death toll indicates the worst is pretty much inevitable — if it hasn’t arrived already — but there is at least a rising acknowledgment of that fact.
+The current death toll indicates the worst is pretty much inevitable — if it hasn’t arrived already — but there is at least a rising acknowledgment of that.

 In addition, the virus has touched many more people personally in the past several months.
-In August, 39 percent of people said they knew someone who had died from or been hospitalized by the virus; that number is now a majority: 54 percent.
+In August, 39 percent of people said they knew someone who had died of or been hospitalized by the virus; that number is now a majority: 54 percent.

 But there remain significant partisan differences when it comes to the vaccine — and, perhaps more importantly, the seriousness of the threat.
 While 6 in 10 Americans say they would probably get a coronavirus vaccine, that number is just 50 percent for Republicans and Republican-leaning voters.
 They are also much less concerned about the virus, with 43 percent saying it’s a major threat to U.S. health, compared to 84 percent of Democrats and Democratic-leaning voters.
-A majority of GOP-leaning voters haven’t viewed the virus as a major threat to public health since early in the outbreak.
+A majority of GOP-leaning voters haven’t regarded the virus as a major threat to public health since early in the outbreak.

 In other words, even among Republicans who are open to getting the vaccine, there appears to be less urgency to take such steps.
-If you don’t view the virus as a major threat — despite more than 270,000 deaths — you’ll have less motivation to get a vaccine.
+If you don’t view the virus as a major threat — despite more than 270,000 deaths in the United States — you’ll be less motivated to get a vaccine.

 (As the 2020 election showed, polls can be off.
 But when it comes to broader public sentiment, being off by a few points isn’t as significant as in an election where you want to get a sense of an outcome.
 And Pew’s numbers show how these numbers have shifted over time, using similar samples.)